Diet change revolutionised anxious, spooky horse

 * Dylan was being fed a chaff with "GABA agonist herbs" used as flavourings.
 They are becoming far more common as feed firms eliminate molasses but still need to maintain palatability.
 These hit the same receptor as diazepam (Valium) and that can really impact on the behaviour of some horses.
 Read more here.

-He was also on a commercial balancer, Except for EquiFeast's products almost every balancer in the UK market has magnesium added.
-The science is very clear - it builds up in horses (equine science) and it sedates (equine science and neuroscience and biochemistry).
-Sedation is the polite term "brain impairment" is probably more accurate as it often increases anxiety, distraction and spookiness.
+He was also on a commercial balancer, Except for EquiFeast's products almost every balancer in the UK and USA markets have magnesium added.
+The science is very clear - it builds up in horses (equine science) and it sedates (equine science, neuroscience and biochemistry).
+Sedation is the polite term; "brain impairment" is probably more accurate as it often increases anxiety, distraction and spookiness.
 Read more here.

 Note: Just because one particular product suits Dylan doesn't mean it is right for your horse.
 To make sure your diet has the right "brain food" and none of the "nasty" ingredients why not fill in our Free Diet Review form.
 It only takes about 5 minutes.